lailalelouch/all-potatoes-doc/08_enhancements/04_javascript_4_portion_conversions.md

 {% endfor %}
 ```

-All I did was wrap the amount with a `span` tag and gave it and id `ingredient-amount-{{ingredient.id}}`.
+All I did was wrap the amount with a `span` tag and gave it an id `ingredient-amount-{{ingredient.id}}`.
 The id will be different for each ingredient since we added the ingredient id to the span tag id.

 Now, we can start with function.
 Add it anywhere inside the `<script>` tag.